Workplace Investigations

 Switzerland

-The employer is generally not required to disclose the final report, or the data obtained in connection with the investigation.
-In particular, the employer is not obliged to file a criminal complaint with the police or the public prosecutor's office.
+The findings must be submitted to the employer or management, but there is no obligation to disclose them to anybody else.
+Additionally, the employer is not required to file a criminal complaint with the police or the public prosecutor's office.

 26. How long should the outcome of the investigation remain on the employee’s record?